-John has a PhD in Environmental Engineering from UIUC, a M.S. in Environmental Engineering from the University of South Florida, and a B.S. in Civil & Environmental Engineering from Bucknell University.
+John holds a PhD in environmental engineering from the University of Illinois at Urbana-Champaign, an MS in environmental engineering from the University of South Florida, and a BS in civil and environmental engineering from Bucknell University.